Parameterized Spanning Tree Congestion: Hardness Results

-The problem {\BSAT} is a restricted version of 3-SAT\@: an instance of {\BSAT} consists of a set $X$ of $n$ variables and a set $C$ of $m$ clauses such that each clause has exactly three literals corresponding to three different variables and each variable appears exactly twice positively and exactly twice negatively.
-It is known that {\BSAT} is NP-complete~\cite{eccc/ECCC-TR03-049}.
+The problem {\BSAT} (also appearing in the literature as \textsc{2P2N-3SAT}) is a restricted version of 3-SAT\@: an instance of {\BSAT} consists of a set $X$ of $n$ variables and a set $C$ of $m$ clauses such that each clause has exactly three literals corresponding to three different variables and each variable appears exactly twice positively and exactly twice negatively.
+It is known that {\BSAT} is NP-complete~\citep{eccc/ECCC-TR03-049}, even if the formula contains only monotone clauses~\citep{dam/DarmannD21}.

 \begin{theorem} is NP-complete on graphs of maximum degree at most~$8$. \end{theorem}